OpenLearningAnalyticsPlatform/OpenLAP-AnalyticsMethodsFramework/README.md

 purpose is to transform data from an input and pipe it to an output.
 The input will typically be from an Indicator of the Indicator Engine macro component and the outputs would be directed to visualizations of the Visualizer macro component.
-Two `OLAPDataSet` realize effectively the input and output of the Analytics Method, and are the main properties of the `AnalyticsMethod`.
+Two `OpenLAPDataSet` realize effectively the input and output of the Analytics Method, and are the main properties of the `AnalyticsMethod`.

 ### Methods of the AnalyticsMethod abstract class